Fifth Air Force

-The Fifth Air Force (5 AF) is a Numbered Air Force of the United States Air Force Pacific Air Forces (PACAF).
-It is headquartered at Yokota Air Base, Japan.
-It is the U.S. Air Force's oldest continuously serving Numbered Air Force.
-The organization has provided 80 years of continuous air power to the Pacific since its establishment in September 1941.
+The Fifth Air Force (5 AF) is a numbered Air Force of the United States Air Force Pacific Air Forces (PACAF).
+Founded in September 1941 and headquartered at Yokota Air Base, Japan, it is the service’s oldest continuously serving numbered Air Force.

-Fifth Air Force is the Headquarters Pacific Air Forces forward element in Japan, and maximizes partnership capabilities and promotes bilateral defense cooperation.
-In addition, 5 AF is the air component to United States Forces Japan.

-Its mission is three-fold.
-First, it plans, conducts, controls, and coordinates air operations assigned by the PACAF Commander.
-Fifth Air Force maintains a level of readiness necessary for successful completion of directed military operations.
-And last, but certainly not least, Fifth Air Force assists in the mutual defense of Japan and enhances regional stability by planning, exercising, and executing joint air operations in partnership with Japan.
-To achieve this mission, Fifth Air Force maintains its deterrent force posture to protect both U.S. and Japanese interests, and conducts appropriate air operations should deterrence fail.
+Fifth Air Force is the Headquarters Pacific Air Forces forward element in Japan and the air component to United States Forces Japan.
+It plans, conducts, controls, and coordinates air operations assigned by the PACAF commander.
+It maintains readiness for such operations.
+It increases regional stability by planning, exercising, and executing joint air operations with Japan.

-Fifth Air Force is commanded by Lieutenant General Stephen Jost.